jadecobra/python_tdd_exercises/source/data_structures/dictionaries.rst

       AssertionError: {'key': 'value'} != {'key': 'key'}

-  so I change the test to make it pass
+  so I will make the test to make it pass

   .. code-block:: python